-Why “conservative” Michelle Malkin’s political opinion may trigger even “Filipino-Americans conservatives”
+Why “conservative” Michelle Malkin’s political opinion may trigger even “Filipino-American conservatives”

 She stands on a variety of issues that are otherwise taboo for most Asian US immigrants is noteworthy.

 While Malkin is the daughter of a Filipino immigrant couple, she argues hard against illegal immigration and birthright citizenship.

 “People who are committing crimes and whose first crime was the original crime of trespassing our borders illegally or overstaying a visa illegally… identity theft and then being employed illegally,” Malkin told Matt Shupe in a podcast by Commonwealth Club.